Panther Rookies Tackle BRAKES Defensive Driving Course

 “On January 26, 2008, I thought I was a big deal.
 Big house on the lake, fastest boat on the lake, Ferrari, Learjet,” Herbert said to the squad of Panthers rookies.
 “Then all of a sudden my kids got killed in a car crash, and that’s when you analyze what’s important to you.”

-The players were put through rigorous simulations including having to accelerate toward a crash and then coming to a complete stop, braking in a car with “ice” tires on the back that skid like one would if stopping on ice, making last minute decisions on which direction to go while driving at high speeds and the personal favorite – a distracted driving course complete with texting, loud music and at times, drunk goggles.
+During the defensive driving course, the players were put through rigorous simulations including having to accelerate toward a crash and then coming to a complete stop, braking in a car with “ice” tires on the back that skid like one would if stopping on ice, making last minute decisions on which direction to go while driving at high speeds and the personal favorite – a distracted driving course complete with texting, loud music and at times, drunk goggles.

 Highway Patrol Sergeant Mike Baker brought that message home in his closing remarks to the guys.